Scottify20/imdb-movie-search/README.md

 # OMDB Titles Browser (Beta)

-A simple web app to browse information about Movies, TV Series, and more in the [OMDB API](https://www.omdbapi.com/ "OMDB API's Website") and [TMDB API's](https://developer.themoviedb.org/docs/getting-started 'TMDB API Section') Dataset.
+A web app to browse information about Movies, TV Series, and more in the [OMDB API](https://www.omdbapi.com/ "OMDB API's Website") and [TMDB API's](https://developer.themoviedb.org/docs/getting-started 'TMDB API Section') Dataset.

 ### Notes:
 - Due to the limitations of the OMDB API, I am gradually replacing it with the TMDB API.

 - As of March 13, 2024, to protect my TMDB API keys and tokens, I implemented an Express.js proxy server.
 This server acts as a middleman, fetching data from the APIs and relaying it to this web app.

-- By using a proxy, I store the credentials securely as environment variables on the server.
-Unlike the web app, the proxy server doesn't expose these credentials to the client-side (user's browser).
-I then further enhanced security by implementing a CORS-based domain whitelist system.
-And I still plan on implementing other securing methods in future updates.

 ## Live Preview